MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 A custom format embeds a buffer whose data are VEE Port specific.
 This data may be:

-* a pixel buffer whose encoding is different than display, standard and grayscale formats,
+* a pixel buffer whose encoding is different than the formats proposed before,
 * a buffer which is not a pixel buffer.

-This format is identified by a specific format value, between 0 and 7: see xxxx custom format = formats between 0 and 7; link to microui class xxxx
+This format is identified by a specific format value, between 0 and 7: see `custom formats`_.

-From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Renderer.
-However it requires an implementation of some Abstraction Layer APIs to draw this kind of images.

-XXX TODO XXX

-* can be used as MicroUI image like standard images
+Images with a custom format can be used as any other image.
-* how to create it at compile time: cf chapter  "MicroEJ Custom Format" in uiImageGenerator
-   * sim: have to decode: cf xxx
-* how to create it at runtime: cf chapter  cf chapter in uiBufferedImage
+For that, it requires some support at different levels depending on their usage:

+* To convert an image to this format at compile-time and embed it, an extension of the image generator is necessary, see :ref:`section_imagegenerator_custom_format`.
+* To create a new one at-runtime, some native extension is necessary, see :ref:`XXX`.
-* how to use it as source (to draw the image) : cf chapter "image custom format" dans uiImageCore
+* To use it as source (to draw the image in another buffer), some native extension is necessary, see :ref:`XXX`.
-* how to use it as destination (to draw into the image): cf chapter in uiBufferedImage
+* To use it as destination (to draw into the image), some native extension is necessary, see :ref:`XXX`.

 .. _section_image_binary_raw: